-(1) Sufficient to assure compliance with the conditions set forth in the bail bond, which shall include the defendant's current address with a written admonishment to the defendant that he or she must comply with the provisions of Section 110-12 regarding any change in his or her address.
-The defendant's address shall at all times remain a matter of public record with the clerk of the court.

-(2) Not oppressive.

-- (3) Considerate of the financial ability of the accused. - (4) When a person is charged with a drug related offense involving possession or delivery of cannabis or possession or delivery of a controlled substance as defined in the Cannabis Control Act, the Illinois Controlled Substances Act, or the Methamphetamine Control and Community Protection Act, the full street value of the drugs seized shall be considered.
-"Street value" shall be determined by the court on the basis of a proffer by the State based upon reliable information of a law enforcement official contained in a written report as to the amount seized and such proffer may be used by the court as to the current street value of the smallest unit of the drug seized. - (b-5) Upon the filing of a written request demonstrating reasonable cause, the State's Attorney may request a source of bail hearing either before or after the posting of any funds.
+- (1) Sufficient to assure compliance with the conditions set forth in the bail bond, which shall include the defendant's current address with a written admonishment to the defendant that he or she must comply with the provisions of Section 110-12 regarding any change in his or her address.
+The defendant's address shall at all times remain a matter of public record with the clerk of the court. - (2) Not oppressive. - 23 (3) Considerate of the financial ability of the 24 accused. - (4) When a person is charged with a drug related offense involving possession or delivery of cannabis or possession or delivery of a controlled substance as defined in the Cannabis Control Act, the Illinois Controlled Substances Act, or the Methamphetamine Control and Community Protection Act, the full street value of the drugs seized shall be considered.
+"Street value" shall be determined by the court on the basis of a proffer by the State based upon reliable information of a law enforcement official contained in a written report as to the amount seized and such proffer may be used by the court as to the current street value of the smallest unit of the drug seized.

-If the hearing is granted, before the posting of any bail, the

-1 accused must file a written notice requesting that the court 2 conduct a source of bail hearing.
-The notice must be 3 accompanied by justifying affidavits stating the legitimate 4 and lawful source of funds for bail.
-At the hearing, the court 5 shall inquire into any matters stated in any justifying 6 affidavits, and may also inquire into matters appropriate to 7 the determination which shall include, but are not limited to, 8 the following: 9 (1) the background, character, reputation, and 10 relationship to the accused of any surety; and 11 (2) the source of any money or property deposited by 12 any surety, and whether any such money or property 13 constitutes the fruits of criminal or unlawful conduct; 14 and 15 (3) the source of any money posted as cash bail, and 16 whether any such money constitutes the fruits of criminal 17 or unlawful conduct; and 18 (4) the background, character, reputation, and 19 relationship to the accused of the person posting cash 20 bail.
-21 Upon setting the hearing, the court shall examine, under 22 oath, any persons who may possess material information.
-23 The State's Attorney has a right to attend the hearing, to 24 call witnesses and to examine any witness in the proceeding.
-25 The court shall, upon request of the State's Attorney, 26 continue the proceedings for a reasonable period to allow the disapproving the bail.
+(b-5) Upon the filing of a written request demonstrating reasonable cause, the State's Attorney may request a source of bail hearing either before or after the posting of any funds.
+If the hearing is granted, before the posting of any bail, the accused must file a written notice requesting that the court conduct a source of bail hearing.
+The notice must be accompanied by justifying affidavits stating the legitimate and lawful source of funds for bail.
+At the hearing, the court shall inquire into any matters stated in any justifying affidavits, and may also inquire into matters appropriate to the determination which shall include, but are not limited to, the following:

+- (1) the background, character, reputation, and relationship to the accused of any surety; and - (2) the source of any money or property deposited by

+1 any surety, and whether any such money or property 2 constitutes the fruits of criminal or unlawful conduct; 3 and 4 (3) the source of any money posted as cash bail, and 5 whether any such money constitutes the fruits of criminal 6 or unlawful conduct; and 7 (4) the background, character, reputation, and 8 relationship to the accused of the person posting cash 9 bail.
+10 Upon setting the hearing, the court shall examine, under 11 oath, any persons who may possess material information.
+12 The State's Attorney has a right to attend the hearing, to 13 call witnesses and to examine any witness in the proceeding.
+14 The court shall, upon request of the State's Attorney, 15 continue the proceedings for a reasonable period to allow the 16 State's Attorney to investigate the matter raised in any 17 testimony or affidavit.
+If the hearing is granted after the 18 accused has posted bail, the court shall conduct a hearing 19 consistent with this subsection (b-5).
+At the conclusion of 20 the hearing, the court must issue an order either approving or 21 disapproving the bail.
+22 (c) When a person is charged with an offense punishable by 23 fine only the amount of the bail shall not exceed double the 24 amount of the maximum penalty.
+25 (d) When a person has been convicted of an offense and only 26 a fine has been imposed the amount of the bail shall not exceed

-amount of the maximum penalty.
+1 double the amount of the fine.